iamAdil95/Simon-FlashLight-Game/README.md

 💾 Persistent High Score stored using localStorage.

 🎉 Visual feedback with animations for game progress and user actions.

-📱 Fully responsive and playable on desktop or mobile browsers.

 🧩 How to Play